zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 ## CI/CD and Containerization

 CI/CD pipelines are managed through GitHub Actions.
 Docker images are built and tagged using Git commit SHAs and environment labels, then pushed to ECR.
 Lambda artifacts are packaged, versioned, and uploaded to S3 buckets.
-Promotion across environments is handled by reference—passing ECR image tags or copying S3-backed Lambda artifacts without rebuilding.
+Promotion across environments is handled by reference—passing ECR image tags or copying S3-versioned Lambda artifacts without rebuilding.
 Subsequent Terraform `plan` and `apply` steps are gated behind environment-specific approvals.

-Unit tests are implemented using pytest, and executed during the CI process prior to any build or deployment steps.
-Test coverage includes core data logic and Lambda handlers, with failure conditions blocking downstream stages to ensure reliability and functional correctness.
+Unit tests are implemented with pytest, and executed during the CI process prior to any build or deployment steps.
+Test coverage includes core data logic and Lambda handlers, with failure conditions blocking downstream stages.

 ## Observability and Diagnostics

-Logging is structured and traceable—logs include correlation IDs, standardized timestamps, and context tags.
+Logging is structured and traceable, and includes correlation IDs, standardized timestamps, and context tags.
 CloudWatch is the central log sink, with log group lifecycle policies configured to balance traceability and storage cost.

-Planned enhancements include lightweight telemetry on Lambda functions (e.g., execution duration, memory usage, throttle counts), and diagnostics to pinpoint ingest failures or malformed inputs.
+Planned enhancements include lightweight telemetry on Lambda functions (e.g., execution duration, memory usage, throttle counts), and diagnostics to pinpoint ingest failures, malformed inputs, or data anomalies.

 ## Development Environment and Tooling

 Local and cloud development environments are standardized for consistency and rapid context switching.
-Secure tunnels (via Cloudflare Tunnel) enable remote access to headless environments, while IDE support is delivered through code-server and VS Code over SSH or remote tunnel.
+Secure Cloudflare Tunnels enable remote access to headless environments, while IDE support is delivered through code-server, VS Code remote tunnels, and SSH.

 ## LLM-Assisted Development

 LLMs are used primarily as structured audit tools, not generative agents.
 Their role is to validate assumptions, surface inconsistencies across configuration, infrastructure, and code, and reinforce architectural coherence.
 Design suggestions are secondary—only introduced after core logic and structural contracts are clearly established.
-Generation is used mainly for boilerplate or tightly scoped tasks, and is otherwise applied sparingly—and never ahead of clear intent.
+Generation is used mainly for boilerplate or tightly scoped tasks, and is otherwise applied sparingly—and never ahead of deliberate intent.

 ## Looking Ahead

 The emphasis remains on architectural clarity: separating orchestration from business logic, behavior from configuration, and system design from runtime execution.
-The direction is not toward scaling complexity, but toward containing it—through clean interfaces, observable systems, and composition by intent.
+The direction is not toward scaling complexity, but toward containing it through clean interfaces, observable systems, and composition by intent.

 </div>